Getting from Arlanda Airport to Stockholm city

 If you’re in a rush and need to get from Stockholm Arlanda to the city centre as fast as possible, the speedy Arlanda Express trains are a good choice.

-They leave every 15 minutes or so during the day (every 30 minutes during at night) and will whizz you from the airport to Stockholm’s main train station in under 20 minutes.
+They leave every 15 minutes or so from 4.50am to 1.05am (every 30 minutes between midnight and 1am) and will whizz you from the airport to Stockholm’s main train station in under 20 minutes.

 There are also decent discounts for those travelling with a partner or in a group.